yamika-g/Song-Recommendations-Genre-Classification/README.md

 ## 📌 Project Overview

-This project aims to explore the realm of music recommendation systems and genre classification models by analyzing the [Million Song Dataset (MSD)] (http://millionsongdataset.com/).
+This project aims to explore the realm of music recommendation systems and genre classification models by analyzing the [Million Song Dataset (MSD)](http://millionsongdataset.com/).

 This dataset, a significant resource in music data analysis, originated from an ambitious project under The Echo Nest, which was a research spin-off from the MIT Media Lab established with the goal of understanding the audio and textual content of recorded music.
 The Echo Nest's decade-long research culminated in its acquisition by Spotify for 50 million Euros, highlighting its profound impact.

-The Million Song Dataset also contains other datasets contributed by organisations and the community, of which 2 are important for this project: the [MSD All Music Genre Dataset (MAGD)] (https://www.ifs.tuwien.ac.at/mir/msd/) (containing songs and their genre labels) and the [Taste Profile Dataset](http://millionsongdataset.com/tasteprofile/) (containing user-song-plays).
+The Million Song Dataset also contains other datasets contributed by organisations and the community, of which 2 are important for this project: the [MSD All Music Genre Dataset (MAGD)](https://www.ifs.tuwien.ac.at/mir/msd/) (containing songs and their genre labels) and the [Taste Profile Dataset](http://millionsongdataset.com/tasteprofile/) (containing user-song-plays).

-Read more about the project on my [Portfolio] (https://sites.google.com/view/yamika/song-recommendations-genre-classification).
+Read more about the project on my [Portfolio](https://sites.google.com/view/yamika/song-recommendations-genre-classification).

 ## ⚙️ Methodology